ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

 <img align="right" src="https://data-flair.training/blogs/wp-content/uploads/sites/2/2018/02/polymorphism-in-Java-1200x900.png" width="450px"/>

-What does 10+6 results in 16 but what does A+BC result in?
+What does 10+6 result in 16 but what does A+BC result in?
 Yes, you are right it's ABC.
 Now as you can see the "+" operator easily distinguishes between the two operations namely addition and concatenation.
 This is what polymorphism is.
 In programming we can see that a single function for e.g. a function to read area - area() can take up different types of arguments like - area(circle) , area(square), area(rectangle), etc.